jskycak3/jpskycak.github.io/_pages/compsci.md

 ## [Bio](#bio)

 I'm a GaTech CS master's student who is interested in computational approaches to medicine.
-I come from a broad science background, including industry work in data science and undergraduate research in physics, math, and computational neuroscience.
+I come from a broad science background, including industry work in data science and undergraduate research in physics / math / computational neuroscience.
+I also like to write expository documents, since "the best way to learn is to teach."

 ## [Experience](#experience)